letmebefree/zonetradingmanual/auto-trading-parameters.md

 If this parameter is set to true when the initial target is set to be based on an opposing zone, the EA will update the target for a trade when a fresh opposing zone forms on the same time frame as the zone used to generate the initial target.
 The new target will be calculated at the new zone entry, but modified by the Target Buffer or Reduce target by percentage

+Close trade when price hits opposing Bollinger Band:

+If set to true, this parameters causes an active buy trade to be closed as soon as the high of the current candle touches the upper Bollinger band.
+An active sell trade will be closed as soon as the low of the current candle touches the lower Bollinger band

 **Minimum target Rs required**

 The value of 1R is always considered as the distance between the order entry and the stop loss.
 Once an initial target price for a zone has been calculated and set according to the previous setting, it will equate to a given multiple of Rs.
 In instances where this number of Rs is less than the parameter value, the zone will be considered invalid and no orders or trades will be placed on a retest.